huynh-kent/boids2d-cs485/README.md

 Have to run through a local web server, opening html file directly will not work.

+Adjust browser size to fit canvas width to have sliders line up with corresponding labels.

 Some popular local web server options:
 VSCode Live Server Extension - https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer